YuseiRun/immich-backup-tool/README.md

-# immichiagine
+# immich-back-up-tool
-A simple tool to back up Immich via API
+A simple tool to back up Immich via AP